CLIMB-TRE/climb-tre.github.io/docs/mscape-changelog.md

 All notable changes to CLIMB-TRE mSCAPE APIs, data or interchange formats that have impact to users or other pipelines should be documented in this file.
 Changes described here may only be a subset of all changes to a project as this log concerns itself only with changes that impact how data is provided or consumed by users or other pipelines.

-The following DIPI projects are routinely using this CHANGELOG:
+The following DIPI projects are routinely using this changelog:

 * `Scylla` -- ingest analysis pipeline
 * `Roz` -- ingest management